Can Duckweed Help Save the World?

 After a couple hours, check to see if anything has crawled out onto the sides or lid of the box.
 Do this with care, obviously.
 Now look to see if anything is swimming in the bottom.
 With another pair of disposable rubber gloves, gently transfer just the duckweed plants out into a second container half full with water.
 Just swishing your finger around generally does the trick.
 I like to use another disposable sandwich box.
 I don't return exotically used containers back to the use for which they were intended, but do wash them well by hand, mark them with a sharpie as to their previous use, and reuse them later for similar purposes.

 Depending on what you find alive in the first box, dispose of it appropriately.
 During my foraging history, I've driven creepy crawlies back to my original collection points to be set free and also have, in the case of a tick, drowned it in alcohol and set it on fire.
 I have a soft spot for most living things.
 Not a fan of ticks.

-When I collected duckweed I brought home, I poured a couple tablespoons of white vinegar into the water and gave it a good shake, let it sit for a while, then transferred it again into plain tap water.
-Give it another shake to rinse, then let it sit with the lid placed on top to cover but not tightened.
-The next day, unless you see something other than duckweed it is probably ready for the next step.
+When I collected the duckweed I'd brought home, I poured a couple tablespoons of white vinegar into the water and gave it a good shake, let it sit for a while, then transferred it again into plain tap water.
+I wouldn't recommend that unless like me your plan was to eat it all immediately.
+If you want to grow it, give it another shake in plain water to rinse, then let it breath with the lid placed on top to cover but not tightened.
+The next day, unless you see something other than just duckweed, it is probably ready for the next step.
 Determining what that is depends on how you want to use your duckweed.